- A compulsory motor vehicle tax (Kraftfahrzeug Steuer or Kfz-Steuer).

 How do I pay German motor vehicle tax?

-In order to be able to register a vehicle, you must submit a form known as a “SEPA direct debit mandate” to the registration authority.
-Once you have registered your car, you will automatically receive a tax liability notification from the main customs office (Hauptzollamt), that outlines your tax number and a one-off tax assessment.
+Once you have registered your car, you will automatically receive a tax liability notification from the main customs office (Hauptzollamt), that contains your tax number and a one-off tax assessment.
 It's a good idea to keep hold of this.

 Vehicle de-registration and tax rebate